sjbrown/misc_work/genesis/rules.md

  * Players take turns in order of highest CROWD

- * The band's COIN can be spent on any expense, but all band members must vote affirmatively to do so.
+ * The band's COIN can be spent on any expense, by any band member, at any time

 ### Live the Life